kyle-pena-nlp/distr_mflux/README.md

 ## Starting Workers and Requester
 1. In all terminal windows, always have the virtual environment activated: `source .venv/bin/activate`
-2. Start a requester: `python requester/requester.py`
-3. In a new terminal window, start a worker: `python worker/worker.py`
+2. In a new terminal window, activate the virtual environment activated, start a worker: `python3 worker/worker.py`
+3. In a new terminal window, activate the virtual environment activated, start a requester: `python3 requester/requester.py`
-4. Repeat (3)
-Create multiple workers to create a pool of workers that get randomly assigned work from the server.
+4. Repeat (3) to create a pool of workers